Tmeister/wp-api-jwt-auth/readme.txt

 **Minimum PHP version: 7.4.0**

-### PHP HTTP Authorization Header enable
+### PHP HTTP Authorization Header Enable

-Most of the shared hosting has disabled the **HTTP Authorization Header** by default.
+Most shared hosting providers have disabled the **HTTP Authorization Header** by default.

-To enable this option you'll need to edit your **.htaccess** file adding the follow
+To enable this option you'll need to edit your **.htaccess** file by adding the following:

 `
 RewriteEngine on